kyeo95/packet_BNN/README.md

 code reused from https://github.com/lucamocerino/Binary-Neural-Networks-PyTorch-1.0

-packet_BNN.py is main file in this code. only code you need is labeling.py to run this packet_BNN.py which is used for labeling malicious packet.
+packet_BNN.py is main file in this code. you will only need labeling.py to run this packet_BNN.py which is used for labeling malicious packet.

 Binary data is 5 tuple bitdata extracted from ISCX BOTNET2014.